 IGT UNIFORM NETWORK CODE

 Application for a Derogation for Innovation Purposes

-Guidance Document (which can be found at)
+This document should be completed in accordance with the Innovation Derogation Guidance Document (which can be found at)

 Completed forms, along with any accompanying evidence should be sent to: iGTUNC@gemserv.com

-(for completion by Code Administrator)
+(for completion by Code Administrator )

 Date of application:

 Derogation reference no.

 Applicant details:

 Company UK Link short code:

 Company Name:

 Company Address:

 Company Registered Number:

 Authorised signature:

 Name:

 Position within company:

 Contact details for project lead:

 Name:

 Tel:

 E-mail:

-Is this derogation part of a suite? (delete as applicable): Stand alone / Lead / Associated

-Lead IGT UNC Party if Associated Derogation and Reference (if known):
+Is this derogation part of a suite? (delete as applicable): Stand alone / Lead / Associated Lead IGT UNC Party if Associated Derogation and Reference (if known):

 Derogation Use Case to which this request relates:

 1. Summary of Derogation - details of the specific obligation(s) to which you are seeking a Derogation, quoting relevant IGT UNC paragraphs 2.
-Reason for Application - details of the justification for seeking this Derogation (include any alternative actions that have been considered, and reason that these are not being pursued): 3.
+Reason for Application - details of the justification for seeking this Derogation (include any alternative actions that have been considered, and reason that these are not being pursued): Designst Demofite - for heath the individual ments (sentice and the wides inductor 3.
 Project Benefits - for both the individual party/parties and the wider industry.

-4. Conditions - description of the conditions of this Derogation (i.e. location or other restrictions): 5.
+Conditions - description of the conditions of this Derogation (i.e. location or other restrictions): 5.
 Timescale - period of time for which the Derogation is sought (please include start and end dates): 6.
 Related Derogations or similar - details of any previous or current Derogations or permissions (for example licence, HSE, other codes) which are related to this one.
 These can be pending decision, however any approval of Derogation for the IGT UNC will be subject to relevant Derogations or permissions also being granted

 7. Corrective Action - Where relevant, details of the action you will take to become compliant with the obligation to which you are seeking a Derogation including dates of any key milestones associated with these actions (including, where relevant, consumer compensation):

-8. Effect on other Parties - details of the requested Derogation's anticipated impact on the costs and operations of other parties and the proposed mitigations for those impacts:
+8. Effect on other Parties - details of the requested Derogation's anticipated impact on the costs and operations of other parties and the proposed mitigations for those

-·
+impacts:

 a) CDSP

 b) Consumers

 c) Other market participants (shippers, suppliers, other networks, meter providers)

 d) Third parties